Rajkumar-94/Git_Repo_Stats/README.md

 d) pip install -r requirements.txt to install dependencies

-e) Log in to GitHub and generate Token to read Git Stats.
+e) Log in to GitHub and generate Token with repo permission checked to read Git Stats.

 f) Update the conf file, with your details.
+Note: To fetch public repository's details, make sure you have the collaborative access for that repository.

 d) Run test_to_run_locally.py code, a csv file with GitHub stats will be generated on the same path where the code is available.